shekharnitin/Option-Pricing-Model/README.md

 Navigate to [http://localhost:5000](http://localhost:5000).

+**Live Mode is enabled by default.**
+Interactively adjust parameters and see results update instantly in both the local version and the [deployed app](https://option-pricing-model.onrender.com/).

 ## Option Pricing Models

 - **Black-Scholes:** Analytical formula for European options, assuming constant volatility and no dividends.
-- **Binomial Tree:** Flexible discrete-time model, visualizing convergence and effect of step size.
+- **Binomial Tree:** Flexible discrete-time model, visualizing convergence and the effect of step size.
-- **Heston Model:** Accounts for stochastic volatility, enabling pricing in more realistic markets.
+- **Heston Model:** Accounts for stochastic volatility, pricing options in more realistic markets.

 ## 📂 Folder Structure